kids-first/kf-key-management/fence/README.md

     * `ego_public`: ego public key
     * `token_table_name`: DynamoDB table name for tokens, the default value is `kf_tokens`
+    * `kms_enabled`: whether to enable kms encryption/decryption.
+If the variable is missing, by default disable kms functionanlity

 * HTTP Header